 You may need a restraining order to keep him away from you.

 Abusers fall into three categories.
-Either:
+They either:

 Maybe your partner just needs to learn some basic rules of relationships.
-To understand going through your purse, phone, and emails is wrong because you have a right to privacy, and he’s violating them.
+To understand that going through your purse, phone, and emails is wrong.
+You have a right to privacy, and he’s violating them.